kevinpapst/AdminLTEBundle/Resources/docs/frontend_assets.md

 ## Subdirectory usage

 The AdminLTE theme comes pre-compiled for usage at domain level.
-If your application runs under a subdirectory, you have to change the file `webpack.config.js` from:
+If your application runs under a subdirectory, you have to change a line in the file [webpack.config.js](https://github.com/kevinpapst/AdminLTEBundle/blob/master/webpack.config.js#L8) from:

 ```
     .setPublicPath('/bundles/adminlte/')